jozanza/bem-utils/README.md

 ###### `npm install bem-utils`

-BEM Utils adds some sugar to writing out BEM-style className and authoring BEM-style CSS through the use of *tagged template strings*.
-BEM is great for your codebase, but it's ugly, and the less you have to think about it, the better.
+`bem-utils` adds some sugar to writing out BEM-style classNames and CSS through the use of *tagged template strings*.
+BEM is great for your codebase, but it's hard to read and annoying to write.
+This module attempts to make both of the aforementioned actually kind of fun :)

 Getting Started
 ---------------